collabsoft/jira-node-time/README.md

-# Forge Hello World
+# Jira Node Time

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira project page.
+This project contains a Forge app written in Javascript that displays a node graph view of your issues and their dependencies in a Jira Project Page.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.